MicrosoftDocs/windows-powershell-docs/docset/windows/configci/New-CIPolicyRule.md

 attributes     : {[AppIDs, ], [MinimumFileVersion, 0.0.0.0], [FilePath, .\temp\ConfigCITestBinaries\*]}
 ```

-This command generates a filepath rule for the specific path string.
+This command generates a filepath rule for the specific path verbatim string.
+This will allow anything in the parent folder.

 ## PARAMETERS